spotfiresoftware/tibco-streaming-samples/docker/ef-2node-awsec2/ef-2node-awsec2-app/src/site/markdown/index.md

 ## Ansible - Additional playbooks.

-When executing this project with _maven install -DskipTest=true_ option you will skip test on localhost and have docker images build (base and application) available.
-To test those images, start, validate and stop nodes on a localhost (Ansible management host), you can run Ansible playbooks located in additional-playbooks folder (../src/main/ansible/additional-playbooks).
+When executing this project with _maven install -DskipTest=true_ option, only docker images are built (base and application).
+To test those images - start, validate and stop nodes - on a localhost (Ansible management host), Ansible playbooks located in additional-playbooks folder (../src/main/ansible/additional-playbooks) can be executed.
-Playbooks #1, #2 and #3 are described in [Ansible-Docker: 2-node EventFlow](https://github.com/TIBCOSoftware/tibco-streaming-samples/blob/master/docker/ef-2node-ansible/ef-2node-ansible-app/src/site/markdown/index.md) sample.
-Also _ansible-docker-test-playbook.yml_ is mentioned above.

 ```shell
 .
 ├── 1-start_cluster.yml